 Ensure that IDS signature rule 2000419 is enabled.

 The following steps in this lab rely on a snort rule being enabled in securityonion that will detect a windows EXE being downloaded over a non-standard HTTP port.

 The signature rule we want to enable is 2000419.
 Follow the link and examine the rule.
 Note that when this rule is triggered, it will write “ET POLICY PE EXE or DLL Windows file download” or “ET POLICY PE EXE or DLL Windows file download Non-HTTP”, depending on the rule version in use.

 Navigate to the

-This command replays network traffic stored in the
+Then, run the following command to replay network traffic stored in the

 case.pcapfile onto security onion’s network card, as if the network activity were happening again, live.